MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - [notifyAppReady](#codepushnotifyappready): Notifies the CodePush runtime that an installed update is considered successful.
 If you're manually checking for and installing updates (that isn't using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and roll back to the previous version when the app next restarts.

 - [restartApp](#codepushrestartapp): Immediately restarts the app.
 If there's an update pending, it will be immediately displayed to the end user.
-Otherwise, calling this method simply has the same behavior as the end user killing and restarting the process.
+Otherwise, calling this method has the same behavior as the end user killing and restarting the process.

 - [sync](#codepushsync): Allows checking for an update, downloading it and installing it, all with a single call.
 Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps